karl-zhu9981/banking-service/README.md

 # Banking Transactions API and Frontend

-This project is a banking transactions API built using Java Spring Boot on the backend, and a React frontend for interacting with the API.
+This project is a banking transactions API built using Java Spring Boot on the backend, and a HTML frontend for interacting with the API.
 The system handles user accounts, transfers funds between accounts, and retrieves transaction history.

 ## Features